5 Signs You’ve Made a Good Infographic

 The design serves the data.
 In the quick, easy, and unremarkable infographics, the illustrations seem an afterthought.
 At the other end of the spectrum, check out this interactive New York Times graphic on the distribution of Olympic medals.
 (Screen shot below, but really, go look at the interactivity.)
 It’s busy and multilayered, but there’s nothing there that isn’t part of the information delivery—which has been rethought and rendered in a visual way, rather than merely putting clip art next to a number.
 It’s a (no doubt costly) thing of beauty.
 Another fine, less elaborate example: This graphical representation of the most prescribed psychiatric drugs in the United States.

 It’s well-organized.
 A lot of the “all the data, ever!” infographics are deliberate jumbles of information and font sizes.
 Readers should know what they’re looking at, and why.
 A good infographic delivers an intuitive understanding almost instantly, even before you can delve down and figure it out.
-For example, look at Lokesh Dhakar’s brilliant diagram of the varying formulas for common coffee drinks (again, click to go to the original post).
+For example, look at Lokesh Dhakar’s brilliant diagram of the varying formulas for common coffee drinks.
 It’s not 4,000 pixels deep and full of random statistics about how many pounds of coffee come from Bolivia and the average age of caramel macchiato drinkers in Manhattan.
 It’s simple, it’s useful, and the images facilitate understanding in a way that scrolling through a text list of recipes would not.

 Or else it’s just fun.
 If you’re going to throw up a bunch of random information about a topic, make sure you’re not trying to say anything theoretically important, like profiling an industry or business trend.
 Space.com marked the 45th anniversary of Star Trek with a timeline marking off highlights and trivia related to the venerable franchise.
 It doesn’t adhere to every rule of a good infographic, but all it’s trying to do is entertain.
 And less informative, but dead funny, is the ubiquitous social media Venn diagram.